ibm-cloud-docs/sap/sap-power-virtual-server-ha-rhel-hana-sr.md

 ```
 {: pre}

-### Creating a virtual IP address resource in a single zone environment
+### Creating a virtual IP address cluster resource
 {: #ha-rhel-hana-sr-create-virtual-ip-resource}

+Depending on the scenario, proceed to one of the following sections:

-Perform the following steps if both cluster nodes are running in a single {{site.data.keyword.powerSys_notm}} workspace.
+- [Creating a virtual IP address cluster resource in a single zone environment](#ha-rhel-hana-sr-sz-create-virtual-ip-resource) if the cluster nodes are running in a single {{site.data.keyword.powerSys_notm}} workspace
+- [Creating a virtual IP address cluster resource in a multizone region environment](#ha-rhel-hana-sr-mz-create-virtual-ip-resource) if the cluster nodes are running in separate {{site.data.keyword.powerSys_notm}} workspaces

+#### Creating a virtual IP address cluster resource in a single zone environment
+{: #ha-rhel-hana-sr-sz-create-virtual-ip-resource}

 Review the information in [Reserving virtual IP addresses](/docs/sap?topic=sap-ha-vsi#ha-vsi-reserve-virtual-ip-addresses) and reserve a virtual IP address for the SAP HANA System Replication cluster.

-Use the reserved IP address to create a virtual IP address resource.
+Use the reserved IP address to create a virtual IP address cluster resource.
-This virtual IP address is used to reach the System Replication primary instance.
+This virtual IP address is used to reach the SAP HANA System Replication primary instance.

-On NODE1, assign the reserved IP address to a *VIP* environment variable and create the virtual IP address cluster resource by running the following commands.
+On NODE1, assign the reserved IP address to the `VIP` environment variable.

 ```sh
 export VIP=<reserved IP address>
 ```
-{: sceen}
+{: screen}

+Verify the environment variable.

 ```sh
 echo $VIP
 ```
 {: pre}

+Create the virtual IP address cluster resource with the following command.

 ```sh
 pcs resource create vip_${SID}_${INSTNO} IPaddr2 ip=$VIP
 ```
 {: pre}

-Check the configured virtual IP address and the cluster status.
+Check the configured virtual IP address cluster resource and the cluster status.

 ```sh
 pcs resource config vip_${SID}_${INSTNO}